jtatum2101/jtatum2101.github.io/PROPOSAL.md

 - My contact information.

 ### The motivation behind this website is:
-- To show off my skills to potential employers that are looking for Web or Software Developers.
+- To show off my skills to potential employers that are looking for a Full-Stack Software Developer.
 - To increase my chance of being hired by companies that think I am a great fit on their team.
-- To prove that I am the person that these companies are looking for.
 ### Pior Art:
 - The Pior art of this project is to show off my skills of HTML/CSS/Bootstrap that I have obtained over the last 5 weeks.